-In 2014 , the FDA announced the first neurostimulation device for the prevention of migraine headaches.
+The FDA has approved a neurostimulation device for the prevention of migraine headaches.
 It is a small, portable, battery-powered device that uses transcutaneous electrical nerve stimulation (TENS) to stimulate the trigeminal nerve.

 The device resembles a plastic headband and is placed across the forehead.
 It is used once a day for 20 minutes.
 In studies, the device helped reduce migraine frequency and use of medication.
 It did not completely prevent migraines and did not reduce the intensity of migraines that did occur.
 The exact role of this device in migraine prevention is unclear at this time.

 Other types of medications and treatments are being used or investigated for prevention of migraines.

 Frovatriptan is effective for prevention of menstrual migraines.
 Naratriptan (Amerge, generic) and zolmitriptan (Zomig) may also be helpful.

 Certain over-the-counter and prescription nonsteroidal anti-inflammatory drugs (NSAIDs) may be helpful for migraine prevention.
 They include naproxen (Aleve, generic), ibuprofen (Aleve, Motrin, generic), fenoprofen (Nalpron), and ketoprofen (Nexcede, generic).
 However, daily use of NSAIDs can cause stomach problems and may also lead to a condition called medication overuse headache.